How to Save a Dying Ponytail Palm?

 If it’s a one-time thing, you can try to flush the soil under running water to wash away as much of the fertilizer as possible.

-If it’s an ongoing problem, you should repot your ponytail palm in fresh potting mix and withhold any fertilizing.
+But if it’s an ongoing problem, you should repot your ponytail palm in fresh potting mix and withhold any fertilizing.

 – How to fix stress related issues?